 On Thursday, March 10, a maternity hospital in Mariupol was bombed.
 According to the local authorities, three people died (including one child) and 17 were injured.
 The incident caused so much outrage that Russian officials were eventually forced to comment on the incident.
 Many of the details given in various statements were contradictory, but they all boiled down to the same idea: that the story is fake.

-Russian Interior Ministry representative Maria Zakharova shared a post from a Telegram channel called “The War on Fakes” about how media reports of the bombing were staged.
+Russian Foreign Ministry representative Maria Zakharova shared a post from a Telegram channel called “The War on Fakes” about how media reports of the bombing were staged.
 The post gave two arguments: first, that two of the women photographed at the scene were allegedly “played” by the same person, a blogger from Mariupol; secondly, it claimed that while the woman is actually pregnant (which is clear from her blog posts), she couldn’t really be a patient at that hospital because the hospital was taken over by the far-right Azov Battalion and converted into a military base.
 Russian Ambassador to the UN Vasily Nebenzya made a similar claim on March 7.

 Both arguments raise some questions.
 The beauty blogger mentioned in the post does in fact seem to be the person featured in media reports from the hospital, but this in no way proves that the event was staged.
 There’s also no way to confirm that the second woman seen in the reports (who seems to have been injured) is the same person.
 Nonetheless, both claims have already appeared on the Russian Interior Ministry’s social media accounts — though Vasily Nebenzya’s claim had referred to a different hospital, and to the Ukrainian military as opposed to the Azov Battalion.